CICI0019/Classification-of-Malicious-Code-by-ML/README.md

 # Classification-of-Malicious-Code-by-ML-PY

 ## Intro
-The goal of this project is to perform malware analysis on a given dataset of scanned files to implement basic machine learning algorithms: Gaussian Naive Bayes, Random Forest Classifier, Decision Tree Classifier, and Linear SVC.
+The goal of this project is to perform malware analysis on a given dataset from python scanned files to implement basic machine learning algorithms: Gaussian Naive Bayes, Random Forest Classifier, Decision Tree Classifier, and Linear SVC.
 We use two data sets, one is generated from exe/dll scanning files, and the other is a sample obtained from the Internet.

 ## About PEFILE
 Refers to a file in a certain format, executable files exe dynamic link library (dll) driver files (sys) are all PE file formats。